Ep. #658: Roger Daltrey, Kellyanne Conway, Joshua Green

 I had to go have a safety tent.

-the police finally this week said enough's enough, and they broke up a lot of these encampments that are going on around the country.
+the police finally this week said enough's enough, and they broke up a lot of these encampments that are going on in the country.

 Oh man, this says a lot about a lot of things in this country.

-Meanwhile, the homeless here are like, can we have your dorm rooms this long?
+Meanwhile, the homeless here are like, can we have your dorm rooms as long as

 and the losers will be shot by Christy Noam.